bentonperet/Saga/Saga Pryor DC/Basis of Design/3BOD - Fire Suppression (CSI Div 21).md

 **Fire Pump:**
 - **Type:** Electric or diesel-driven fire pump sized to meet demand
 - **Redundancy:** Single pump acceptable (fire pump itself is not N+1 redundant)
+	- <!-- I think we have two pump rooms, one each side, so this is redundant -->

 **Storage Tank:**
 - **Size:** 50,000-100,000 gallon on-site fire water storage tank
 - **Use Case:** If municipal supply insufficient or unavailable
 - **Refill:** Periodic water truck delivery (if no municipal service)
+- <!-- @claude is this tank a requirement? -->

 **Backflow Prevention:**
 - **Type:** Double-check backflow preventer on fire service connection